ARIPPA AML Reclamation Awards

 Awards granted under the guidance and administration of EPCAMR and WPCAMR:

 The Anthracite Region Independent Power Producer’s Association (ARIPPA) is offering competitive awards to watershed organizations working on Abandoned Mine Land (AML) and/or Abandoned Mine Drainage (AMD) remediation projects.
-The awards distributed in August 2012 totaled $10,000.
+The awards distributed in August 2014 will total $5,000.

 Watershed protection is one of the fastest growing areas of community-based collaboration.
 Throughout the country, watershed groups are playing an increasingly prominent role in environmental management.
 With their local focus and community base, watershed groups are building consensus and expanding participation within communities across Pennsylvania.
 It is not uncommon for organizations to operate on an annual unrestricted budget of less than $5,000, while at the same time implementing $100,000 projects that directly benefit communities and the environment.

-AML projects in particular are costly and long-term endeavors often taken on by non-profit organizations that operate through grant funds.According to the Pennsylvania Mining Reclamation Advisory Board, the average cost of an AML project falls in a range of $8,000 to $20,000 per acre.
+AML projects in particular are costly and long-term endeavors often taken on by non-profit organizations that operate through grant funds.According to the Pennsylvania Department Of Environmental Protection’s (PA DEP) Mining Reclamation Advisory Board (MRAB), the average cost of an AML project falls in a range of $8,000 to $20,000 per acre.
 If AMD is present on those lands, the cost could be even higher.
-Pennsylvania organizations have relied heavily on Pennsylvania’s Growing Greener funds, which have dwindled in recent years, making it more difficult to fund AML projects.
+Pennsylvania organizations have relied heavily on Growing Greener funds, which have dwindled in recent years, making it more difficult to fund AML projects.
 The ARIPPA AML/AMD Reclamation Awards is designed to help environmental organizations and Conservation Districts secure extra match and leverage additional funds.

 The Eastern and Western Pennsylvania Coalitions of Abandoned Mine Reclamation (EPCAMR and WPCAMR respectively) are organizations working to encourage the reclamation, remediation, and redevelopment of lands and streams polluted by historic coal mining.
 They serve as liaisons between industry, governmental agencies, and watershed organizations and offer Conferences, educational opportunities, and technical assistance.
 They endorse state-of-the-art technologies in conjunction with grass roots efforts to solve AML problems.
 EPCAMR and WPCAMR support the efforts of ARIPPA and administer the ARIPPA AML/AMD Reclamation Awards.